 What the Council is doing about it

-To positively influence the public perception of emerging technologies, the Council published a list of 10 technologies that currently appear to hold the most promise for addressing global challenges.
+To positively influence the public perception on emerging technologies, the Council publishes a list of 10 technologies that currently appear to hold the most promise for addressing global challenges.
 “The Top 10 Emerging Technologies for 2013” became the most popular blog post in the history of the World Economic Forum, attracting more than 40,000 readers within a week of its publication.
-It was picked up by mainstream media publications (The Washington Post, MIT Technology Review, El Mundo) and was very popular on social media.
+It was picked up by mainstream media publications (The Washington Post, MIT Technology Review and El Mundo) and was popular on social media.
 The Council was also a major contributor to the Forum’s “New Energy Harnessing” project, which aims to identify new technologies that can efficiently harness and store energy.
 Finally, the Council has been putting effort into creating a Centre for Emerging Technology Intelligence under the auspices of neutral hub organizations in the Americas, Europe and Asia to produce a coherent, informed prospectus on the development and use of emerging technologies and their implications for society.

 To get involved please contact

 Council Manager: Rigas Hadzilacos, Associate, Research Analyst, Global Agenda Councils, firstname.lastname@example.org

 Forum Lead: Andrew Hagan, Director, Head, Chemicals Industry, email@example.com

 Document archive for all the issues you are interested in